PedroBern/django-graphql-auth/docs/contributing.md

 ## Running tests

-After developing, the full test suite on specific versions can be evaluated by running:
+After developing, you can run tests with:

 ```bash
 # python=3.7 and django=3.0